lquayle88/quicKM/www/about.md

 ### Lewis Quayle, Ph.D.

 Lewis completed his Ph.D. in the Department of Oncology and Metabolism at the University of Sheffield in November 2017.
 He is currently a post-doctoral research associate working on a project integrating bioinformatics, molecular biology and cell biology to define molecular drivers of mitotic quiescence and dormancy in breast cancer.
-Dr Quayle is currently funded by [Against Breast Cancer](https://www.againstbreastcancer.org.uk/) and [Weston Park Cancer Charity](https://www.westonpark.org.uk/).
+Dr Quayle is currently funded by <a href="https://www.againstbreastcancer.org.uk/" target="_blank">Against Breast Cancer</a> and <a href="https://www.westonpark.org.uk/" target="_blank">Weston Park Cancer Charity</a>.

-An up-to-date list of publications authored by Dr Quayle can be found [here](https://www.sheffield.ac.uk/medicine/people/oncology-metabolism/lewis-quayle).
+An up-to-date list of publications authored by Dr Quayle can be found <a href="https://www.sheffield.ac.uk/medicine/people/oncology-metabolism/lewis-quayle" target="_blank">here</a>.

 Dr Quayle is a member of: